itsmemauliii/Python-Projects/Project 9 readme.md

 ---

 ### 🎤 Let your mood choose your tune!
-Enjoy coding and listening! 🎶
+Enjoy coding and listening!

+## 🙌 Acknowledgments

+Inspired by my Python self-learning journey and small projects like this from platforms like **Codédex**.

+---

+**Made with ❤️ and Python**  🎶